itthinx/affiliates/readme.txt

 == Upgrade Notice ==

 = 2.15.12 =
-This release revamps parts of the administrative section.
+This release improves parts of the administrative section, including Settings tabs and graph rendering.